 Website: Villa Parker

 Lionsgate Event Center – I’ve photographed a lot of weddings at this place.
+It’s one of my favorite wedding venues due to its style.
 It’s located in Lafayette, Colorado, north of Denver.
 If you’re looking for vintage style, this place has it.

 The Chandelier Barn has 37 chandeliers along with lots of vintage chairs.
 It seats 110 people.
 It’s quite a site when you first step inside.